tengcharmaine/tp/docs/DeveloperGuide.md

     1. Test case: `delete T0123A`<br>
        Expected: No person is deleted.
 Error details shown in the status message.
 Status bar remains the same.

-    1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is the identification number which does not exist in the list)<br>
+    1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is the IC number which does not exist in the list)<br>
        Expected: Similar to previous.

 ### Adding note to a person

 1. Adding a note to a person while all persons are being shown

     1. Prerequisites: List all persons using the `list` command.
-Multiple persons in the list.
+Multiple persons will be shown in the list.

     1. Test case: `addnote T0123456A n\Diabetes`<br>
-       Expected: The note `Diabetes` will be added to contact with the unique identification number `T0123456A`.
+       Expected: The note `Diabetes` will be added to contact with the unique IC number `T0123456A`.
 Successful note update message will be shown in the status message.

     1. Test case: `addnote T0123A`<br>
        Expected: No note is added.
 Error details shown in the status message.
 Status bar remains the same.

-    1. Other incorrect addnote commands to try: `addnote`, `addnote x`, `...` (where x is the identification number which does not exist in the list)<br>
+    1. Other incorrect addnote commands to try: `addnote`, `addnote x`, `...` (where x is the IC number which does not exist in the list)<br>
        Expected: Similar to previous.

 ### Finding a person

 1. Finding a person while all persons are being shown

     1. Prerequisites: List all persons using the `list` command.
-Multiple persons in the list.
+Multiple persons will be shown in the list.

     1. Test case: `find T0123456A`<br>
-       Expected: The contact with the unique identification number `T0123456A` will be displayed in the list.
+       Expected: The contact with the unique IC number `T0123456A` will be displayed in the list.
 Details of person found will be shown in the status message.

     1. Test case: `find T0123A`<br>
        Expected: No contact is found.
 Error details shown in the status message.
 Status bar remains the same.

-    1. Other incorrect find commands to try: `find`, `find x`, `...` (where x is the identification number which does not exist in the list)<br>
+    1. Other incorrect find commands to try: `find`, `find x`, `...` (where x is the IC number which does not exist in the list)<br>
        Expected: Similar to previous.

 ### Editing a person

 1. Editing a person while all persons are being shown

     1. Prerequisites: List all persons using the `list` command.
-Multiple persons in the list.
+Multiple persons will be shown in the list.

     1. Test case: `edit T0123456A p\91234567 e\johndoe@example.com`<br>
-       Expected: The contact with the unique identification number `T0123456A` will be edited in the list.
+       Expected: The contact with the unique IC number `T0123456A` will be edited in the list.
 Updated details of person found will be shown in the status message.

     1. Test case: `edit T0123A`<br>
        Expected: No contact is edited.
 Error details shown in the status message.
 Status bar remains the same.

-    1. Other incorrect find commands to try: `edit`, `edit x`, `...` (where x is the identification number which does not exist in the list)<br>
+    1. Other incorrect find commands to try: `edit`, `edit x`, `...` (where x is the IC number which does not exist in the list)<br>
        Expected: Similar to previous.

 ### Showing a person

 1. Showing the note of a person while all persons are being shown

     1. Prerequisites: List all persons using the `list` command.
-Multiple persons in the list.
+Multiple persons will be shown in the list.

     1. Test case: `show T0123456A`<br>
        Expected: The note of the contact with the unique IC number `T0123456A` will be shown in the patient notes panel.
 Successful show message will be shown in the status message.